satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 because we had to meet the submission deadline for this article, one or another of us took some decisions on remaining issues without seeking approval from all other reviewers.
-All three of these point to the problem of reviewers reaching a con so that the article could be published in a timely manner.
+All three of these point to the problem of reviewers reaching a consensus so that the article could be published in a timely manner.
+This may be handled by not requiring a consensus, but in

 In the long run, the review process need not be limited to publication, but can be engaged throughout the process of research, from inception